LeaVerou/brep/README.md

 Will convert "I am using bafr" to "I am using awesome bafr".

-## Shortcuts for many simple replacements
+## [from, to] shortcut syntax for many simple replacements

-There are many cases where you want to make many replacements, all with the same settings (specified before them) and just different `from`/`to` values.
+There are many cases where you want to make many replacements, all with the same settings (specified on their parent) and just different `from`/`to` values.
-Bafr supports several shortcuts for this.
+Bafr supports a shortcut for this.

-### [from, to] replacements

 Instead of declarations, you can specify from/to pairs directly by enclosing them in brackets, separated by a comma.
 This can be combined with regular replacements, though far more easily in YAML: